nyc-pyladies/2019-cmdstanpy-bayesian-workshop/sprint/sprint_details.md

 (It is not necessary to have attended the first event to be able to contribute to the Sprint.)

 * [Tutorial from Pyladies Part 1: Bayesian Workflows with CmdStanPy](https://github.com/nyc-pyladies/2019-cmdstanpy-bayesian-workshop/blob/master/README.md)
+* *Coming soon:* Audio and video recording from Part 1: Bayesian Workflows with CmdStanPy

 ## Useful Links
 * [CmdStanPy Repository](https://github.com/stan-dev/cmdstanpy)